top of page

 3. MLMs.

-If your practitioner doesn’t know what’s in the products, how it will react to YOUR skin and why its beneficial for it.
+If your skin practitioner doesn’t know what’s in the products, how it will react to YOUR skin, and why its beneficial for it.
 Don’t buy it.

 4. Cetaphil, CeraVe, & Dove bar soap.